 Code Enforcement

-Sandy Springs Code Enforcement officers are always in uniform, with badge and name tag, and can produce an official ID card with photo and City logo.
+Sandy Springs Code Enforcement officers wear official uniforms with badges and name tags and can provide an official City-issued identification card with a photo and City logo upon request.

 Common Violations

-Learn about the most frequently encountered code violations and how to avoid them.
+Learn about frequently encountered code violations and how to avoid them.

 Penalties